wwpass/passhub/InstallingPassHubOnLinux.md

 For Gmail, tweak the security settings of the account.
 In the account settings choose 'Security' and turn on **Less secure app access** switch

+**Note:** Add or remove fields when required for mail setup

 ## Step 8: Test PassHub

 Open your web browser and navigate to the address of your PassHub server.
+e.g: `'passhub.yourcompany.com'`.
 You should see the PassHub main page with the authentication QR code.

-If your computer has WWPass Security Pack installed, you will also see a button to log in with the hardware WWPass Key under the QR code.
+**Note:** If your computer has the WWPass Security Pack installed, you will also see a button to log in with the hardware WWPass Key under the QR code.

 ## Step 9: Site administrator

 For corporate use, a PassHub administrator should be assigned.
-The administrator has the rights to monitor user activities, delete users or grant PassHub administrator role to other users.
+The administrator has the rights to monitor user activities, delete users or grant the PassHub administrator role to other users.
 The PassHub administrator also controls the white list of email addresses of external users allowed to create an account.

-The first logged-in user who visits `/iam.php` page of the site: `https://yourpasshub.com/iam.php` is granted site administrator rights automatically.
+The first logged-in user who logins to the site is granted site administrator rights automatically.
 Other users only become site administrators by permission of the existing site administrators.

 ## Advanced: store your encrypted files in the cloud